isomerpages/mlaw-lab/_legal-services/3a-how-do-i-apply-for-legal-aid.md

 If you require legal aid, assistance, or advice, you can either*:

-(a) Register your case online at [https://eservices.mlaw.gov.sg/labesvc/](https://eservices.mlaw.gov.sg/labesvc/){:target="_blank"}
+(a) Register your case online [here](https://eservices.mlaw.gov.sg/labesvc/).

 Once you have registered successfully, you will be required to attend at LAB **within 3 working days after the date of registration**.

 Or

-(b) Come to LAB during office hours (8.30 am to 5.00 pm) on weekdays to make an application.
-Please note that LAB is closed on weekends and public holidays.
+(b) Come to the Minlaw Services Centre.
+Please refer to our opening hours [here](https://lab.mlaw.gov.sg/about-us/contact-us/).

 *If you are a minor (i.e. a person below 21 years of age), your parent or guardian must apply on your behalf.

 **3. What are the benefits of registering online?**<br>

-If you register online, you will be immediately placed in the queue to see the Duty Lawyer for your matter.
-You will not need to tell our staff about the facts of your case or answer questions about your financial situation (“preliminary means test”).
+If you register online, you will save time.
+Click [here](https://youtu.be/PwYQJi9aCns) to see how our Applicant Portal helps you save time.
+You will not need to tell our staff about the facts of your case or answer questions about your financial situation (“preliminary means test”) if you do it online successfully.

 **4. What happens when I attend at LAB?**<br>